 Challenge and Beat your Negative Thoughts

-Give attention to your thoughts and write them down to see whether they make any sense.
-In anxious situations, our thoughts are frequently skewed and must be questioned.
+Consider your thoughts and write them down to see whether they make sense.
+In tense situations, our thoughts are frequently skewed and must be questioned.
 As a result, it may be a good idea to stop the habitual negative thinking that makes us unpleasant.

 According to research, automatic negative thoughts are significantly linked to psychological distress.
-(17) This implies that thinking such ideas might set off sensations of uneasiness, panic, and worry.
-You can better regulate your responses if you learn how to recognize and then replace such pessimistic ideas with more positive, realistic ones.
+(17) This implies that thinking of such ideas might create uneasiness, panic, and worry.
+You can better regulate your responses if you learn to recognize and replace such pessimistic ideas with more positive, realistic ones.

 Use of Some Object

-When a person is overburdened by disturbing thoughts, emotions, or recollections, focusing on something physical in their surroundings might help them feel grounded.
+Focusing on something physical in their surroundings might help them feel grounded when they are overburdened by thoughts , emotions, or recollections disturbing thou.
 Concentrating on one stimulus can diminish the impact of other stimuli.
 As the individual examines the object, they may consider how it feels, who produced it, and what form it is.
 This method can help alleviate the symptoms of an anxiety attack.